pratikkum/Data-Science/README.md

-# Data-Science
-Ideas and Projects in Data Science

-Hello All,

-I have created a project using QGIS for one my subjects in first semester.

-Subject - Industrial Pattern in Ireland
+Industrial Pattern in Ireland using QGIS.

 Tools used - QGIS , PostGIS and Leaflet